pgnikolov/student-management-system/README.md

 - Group Validation 🔡: Prompts the user to enter a student's group until a valid group is provided.

 - Subject Validation ✅: Prompts the user to enter a subject name until a valid subject is provided.

+- Grade Year Validation 👌: Prompts the user to enter a year fo grade, until a valid year is provided.

+- Year Validation 🗓️: Prompts the user to enter a student's year in school until a valid year is provided.

 ## Contributing 🤝